Distrotech/dbus/cmake/readme-cmake.txt

 6. make
 7. make install

-A list of all build options could be find in the file ../README.
+A list of all available build options could be find in the file ../README.